 As he slapped open the medicine cabinet, I realized that he meant to find those pills.
-I felt an urge to get up, to admit my actions, but like a coward, I lay there.
+I felt an urge to get up, to admit my actions, but lay there, a coward.

-He found the bottle and pulled out my sorry excuse for an apology.
+He pulled out my sorry excuse for an apology.

-He threw the bottle in the trash and stomped over to the bed.
+The bottle bounced around in the trash, and Harvey stomped over to the bed.

-I focused on my breathing, in my struggle to be the strong wife.
-I silently begged him, Come to bed, Harvey.
+In my struggle to be the strong wife, I focused on my breathing, silently begging, Come to bed, Harvey.
 It's going to be okay.